 The CCPD provides financial support for crime prevention or intervention programs of local, registered non-profit agencies.
-These programs are to supplement the current crime prevention strategies funded by the District.
+These programs are to supplement the current crime prevention strategies funded by the district.
 These programs must address at least one of the following goals: reduce violent crime and gang related activities, support efforts to increase the safety of residents and to support effort to increase the safety of youth as well as reduce juvenile crime through crime prevention and intervention programs.
+In addition to meeting one of the CCPD goals listed, Community Based Programs must also integrate a literacy component.